sizovs/PipelinR/README.md

 }
 ```

 We can override the default matching behavior.
-For example, we can select a matching handler at runtime, depending on a condition:
+By overriding `matches` method, we can select a matching handler at runtime, depending on a condition:
 ```
 class LocalhostPingHandler implements Command.Handler<Ping, Voidy> {
     ...